convos-chat/convos/doc/config.md

 The `CONVOS_REVERSE_PROXY` environment variable must be set to "1" to enable reverse proxy support.
-This will then allow Convos to automatically pick up the `X-Forwarded-For` HTTP headers set in your reverse proxy web server.
+This will then allow Convos to automatically pick up the `X-Forwarded-For` and `X-Request-Base` HTTP headers set in your reverse proxy web server.

 Note that setting this environment variable without a reverse proxy in front will be a security issue.